Furthermore, there’s a common message that we need hundreds of grams of carbohydrate per day if we are physically active.

 As stated earlier on, much of the benefits from becoming keto-adapted occur after three weeks and become more pronounced with time (1).

 How to Become Keto-Adapted Quickly and Easily

-While it’s not always simple, becoming a fat-adapted athlete can be much easier if we follow some general rules;
+While it’s not always straightforward, becoming a fat-adapted athlete can be much more comfortable if we follow some general rules;

-- Don’t fear fat: increasing the amount of dietary fat is the first priority – don’t fear it!
-Fat (aside from ultra-processed oils and margarine) is a perfectly healthy nutrient that provides energy.
-In the absence of dietary carbohydrate, it’s very important to consume enough.
-See here for more information on how much fat you need and how to get it.
+- Don’t fear fat: increasing the amount of dietary fat is the priority – don’t fear it!
+Fat (aside from ultra-processed oils and margarine) is an entirely healthy nutrient that provides energy.
+In the absence of dietary carbohydrate, it’s imperative to consume enough.

 - Get enough electrolytes: Ensure adequate consumption of the minerals magnesium, potassium and sodium.
 When we restrict carbohydrate, insulin levels and glycogen stores fall which causes the body to lose water (and accompanying electrolytes).
 As a result, increasing our electrolyte intake during this time is important.